ferhatvurucu/aws-daily-tasks/README.md

 # aws-daily-tasks

-A collection of scripts to automate AWS day-to-day activities with python and boto3.
+A collection of scripts to automate AWS day-to-day activities with Boto3.

 # Usage